zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 [end of dialogue]

 Giorgio begins our dialogue by asking Anna, “I’ll p ick you up tonight at 7:00, okay?”
 “To pick someone up” means usually to drive to their house and to take them somewhere in a car.
-Anna says, “You’d better m ake it 8:00.
+Anna says, “You’d better make it 8:00.
 I need time to get ready.”

 Giorgio says, “You just need to go home, take a sho wer, and throw on some clothes.”
 Giorgio says that it shouldn’t take Anna long to get ready to go.
 She just needs to “take a shower” – to wash herself – and to  “throw on,” or put on, some clothes.
 “Throw on” is a phrasal verb used informal ly the same way we would use the phrasal verb “to put on” when we’re referring t o clothes.
 Giorgio says, “How much time do you need?”